Emeryk Hutten-Czapski: Contribution to National Museum of Poland

 In 1894 Czapski moved, with his vast collections, to the royal city of Kraków in the Austrian Partition, a center of culture and art known frequently as the "Polish Athens" – where Polish was the language of local government.
 After his untimely death in 1896, his widow donated his collections to the city in 1903 along with the palace he bought in 1894 specifically for that purpose, thus launching the Emeryk Hutten-Czapski Museum in Kraków (located on ul.
 Pilsudskiego 12).
 It is a division of the National Museum at present.
 His five-volume work about the Polish coins is still the basic source-material today for Polish coin collecting.
-In 2016, on the grounds of The Emeryk Hutten-Czapski Museum, the National Museum dedicated a new pavilion to Emeryk's grandson, the painter, Jozef Czapski.
+In 2016, on the grounds of The Emeryk Hutten-Czapski Museum, the National Museum dedicated a new pavilion to Emeryk's grandson, the painter, Józef Czapski.

 Private life

 Count Emeryk Hutten-Czapski was married to Elżbieta Karolina von Meyendorff (1833–1916) and had four children with her: Zofia (1857-1911), Karol Hutten-Czapski (1860–1904, president of Minsk), Jerzy (1861–1930) and Elżbieta (1867-1877).
 He was buried in Kraków, at the historic Rakowicki Cemetery in July 1896.
-His great-granddaughter was painter Izabella Godlewska.
+Besides his grandson Jozef Czapski, also Josef's sister Maria Czapska, was a writer of importance.
+Another grandson was Emeryk August Hutten-Czapski, politician, military officer, diplomat and Bailiff of the Polish Sovereign Military Order of Malta.
+One of his great-granddaughters was painter Izabella Godlewska.